 Grocery Shopping Essentials

-One question I get a lot, and something I’ve discussed with a friend who also has this book, is about how expensive the groceries are to make the recipes from the book.
+One question I get a lot, and something I’ve discussed with a friend who also has the True Roots cookbook, is about how expensive the groceries are to make the recipes from the book.
 Honestly, I tried to be strategic about this.
 If I had to pick up an ingredient for a recipe, I tried to find another recipe that would use it so that I would at least feel like my money went further.
 Yes, things like coconut flour, almond flour, coconut sugar, matcha and almond butter were a little more expensive (and not things that I just had sitting around), but as long as I felt like I was going to actually use an ingredient, I didn’t mind purchasing it.
 I also paced myself on it and didn’t buy EVERYTHING all at once.

-The Recipes We Liked
+The True Roots Cookbook Recipes We Liked

 - Warm Coconut Oats: So good for breakfast and warmed up so well as leftovers!